brodieaustin/poisoned-well-novel/poisoned-well.md

 "It's so cruel..."
 Manan began, but the woman cut her off.

-"Perhaps so, but sometimes we don't see how a kindness becomes cruelty or a cruelty can become a kindness."
+"Perhaps so, but sometimes we do not see how a kindness becomes cruelty or a cruelty can become a kindness."

-"I don't understand."
+"I do not understand."

 "Only understand that the girl is still alive.
 She has that, which is more than I could say had she been found in other places in this world."